Blendify/blender-manual/blender_docs/manual/rigging/armatures/visualization.rst

 just use the usual :kbd:`Shift-LMB` clicks...
 First of all, you have to select the chosen bone(s)!

-- In the *Button* window, use the "layer buttons" of each selected bone "sub-panel" (*Armature Bones* panel) to control in which layer(s) it lays.
+- In the Properties editor, use the "layer buttons" of each selected bone "sub-panel" (*Armature Bones* panel) to control in which layer(s) it lays.
-- In the *3D View* window, use the menu :menuselection:`Armature --> Move Bone To Layer` or :menuselection:`Pose --> Move Bone To Layer` or press :kbd:`M` to show the usual pop-up layers dialog.
+- In the *3D View* editor, use the menu :menuselection:`Armature --> Move Bone To Layer` or :menuselection:`Pose --> Move Bone To Layer` or press :kbd:`M` to show the usual pop-up layers dialog.
   Note that this way, you assign the same layers to all selected bones.